kubestash/docs/docs/guides/hooks/slack-notification/index.md

 ## Configure Slack Incoming Webhook

 At first, let's configure a Slack incoming webhook.
-We are going to send the notifications to a channel named `notification-test`.
+We are going to send the notifications to a channel named `testing`.
 Now, follow the steps below:

-- Go to https://api.slack.com/messaging/webhooks and click the `Create an app` button as highlighted in the red rectangle in the following image.
+- Go to https://api.slack.com/messaging/webhooks and click the `Create your Slack app` button as shown in the following image.

 <figure align="center">
   <img alt="Step 1 " src="images/step_1.png">